rakutentech/android-sdkutils/README.md

 ```NetworkUtil```: a class that queries network connectivity state and capabilities.

 ```kotlin
+// Init
-val networkUtil = NetworkUtil(context)
+// Wrap in try-catch block since exception can be thrown when net cababilities cannot be retrieved. val networkUtil = NetworkUtil(context)

 // Check whether device has network connectivity